 Welcome to Waging Wisdom.
 My name is Charles Strohmer, the author of this blog.
 I’m American, but my wife and I lived in the UK for a few years, where she co-founded a preschool.
-After returning to the States, I traveled to England dozens of times, where I traveled widely on speaking trips, and it became my home away from home – apparently my purpose there was to keep the rail systems and the Tube funded with my countless ticket purchases.
+After returning to the States, I traveled to England many times on trips to speak to a wide variety of groups about wisdom-based ways of doing life.
+England in fact became my home away from home – apparently my purpose there was to keep the rail system and the Tube funded with my countless ticket purchases.

-My driving passion is also my work, writing and teaching.
-Many years ago, I became convinced that the agency of wisdom is vital for advancing peaceable initiatives in areas where human diversity is normative, cooperation is essential, and human flourishing is desired – from family life to foreign policy.
+More than thirty years ago I became convinced that the agency of wisdom is vital for advancing peaceable initiatives in areas where human diversity is normative, cooperation is essential, and human flourishing is desired – from family life to foreign policy.
 In other words, across the spectrum of life.
-Wisdom-based approaches give us ways to think and act outside of the confines of ideological thinking and acting.
-And as the years pass, I am increasingly convinced that wisdom-based approaches are especially critical for times such as ours.
+Wisdom-based approaches, I learned, and often the way, give us ways to think and act outside of the confines of ideological thinking and acting.
+As the years passed, I became increasingly convinced that wisdom-based approaches were especially critical for times such as ours.

-Within that framework I have been working since the late-1980s with individuals, small groups, NGOs, and institutions to think about and to develop peaceable, wisdom-based approaches in areas such as education, the business world, family and social life, cultural development, environmental stewardship, and especially the arts, communication, and inter-religious engagement.
-My current work entails advancing wisdom-based approaches for improving international relations, with a special focus on diplomacy, negotiations, and mediation in the context of the United States and the Middle East, including Christian – Muslim – Jewish narratives in that context.
+For many I worked with individuals, small groups, NGOs, institutions, and churches to think about and to develop wisdom-based approaches in areas such as education, the business world, family and social life, cultural development, environmental stewardship, and especially the arts, communication, and inter-religious engagement.
+I continue to work in those areas but my chief focus in recent years entails advancing peaceable wisdom-based approaches for improving international relations, with a special focus on diplomacy, negotiations, and mediation in the context of the United States and the Middle East, including Christian, Muslim, and Jewish narratives in that big context.

-This blog, wagingwisdom com, seeks to discuss many of the above areas in short posts related to current events.
+This blog seeks to discuss many of the above areas in short posts related to current events.
 If you happen to be interested in a more detailed and academic approach, I invite to spend some time on my main website.